emiliah3647/Pokemon-adventure-project/alfornada-gym.md

-gyou are at the alfornada gym getting ready to fight Tulip, the gym leader for psychic types. you need a type of pokemon that can fight her
+you are at the alfornada gym getting ready to fight Tulip, the gym leader for psychic types. you need a type of pokemon that can fight her

 [catch a steel type pokemon](alfornada-defeated.md)